 - Censorship flows downhill.
 Many of the alternative and private search engines are nothing more than private proxies that deliver the same search results from the big players.
 This means that when Google and Bing (Microsoft) engage in censorship and search result manipulation, so will your alternative search engine that delivers those same results.

 - Alternative search engines themselves are also engaging in censorship.
 Recently the CEO of DuckDuckGo announced that they will “down-rank sites associated with Russian disinformation.”
-We can see both sides to the question of whether or not to engage in censorship given the geopolitical events of 2022.
+We can see both sides to the question of whether or not to engage in censorship given today’s geopolitical events.
 Nonetheless, this amounts to censorship, which is what many people are trying to avoid.

 An exception to this may be with independent search engines that deploy their own crawlers, such as with Mojeek, or Brave Search.
 Additionally, with Searx, you can select which engines it uses.